Bogdand History, Family Crest & Coats of Arms

 Bogdand is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Bogdand family lived in Huntingdon.
 The Bogdand line was descended from the Norman French name Bogin, a local name in Calvados in Normandy.

 The surname Bogdand was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

 Early History of the Bogdand family

-Another 167 words (12 lines of text) are included under the topic Early Bogdand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bogdand research.
+Another 84 words (6 lines of text) are included under the topic Early Bogdand History in all our PDF Extended History products and printed products wherever possible.